GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==
 = Unreleased =
+* Last version to support PHP 7.1.
+Next minor release will only support 7.2+.
 * Feature: Added `setFontSize(?float $font_size)` on value objects, so every cell can have a different font size.
 * Feature: Added `setBorder($color, $position)` on value objects to set a border on a cell.
 * Feature: Added CurrencyValue type and formatting on numeric cells.
 So you can have a currency symbol and a numeric value.